RedactedOutcome/Metamorphic/ReadMe.md

 # Building a library for outside of CMake development
 Possible but I wont be documentating it for now.
 Just look at all necessary CMake project definitions needed through the CMakeLists.txt

+# Automation
+1 - Project Generation
+You may run the scripts/GenerateProject.py to automatically generate a project using Metamorphic depending on the desired platform.